 - Correctly name the decimal fractions that make up a decimal number

-- Recognise that ten hundredths combine to make one tenth, and ten tenths make one (whole)
+- Recognise that ten hundredths combine to make one tenth, and ten tenths combine to make one (whole)

-In the class discussion find the tallest team.
-That task requires each group to justify how they know their combined height is correct.
+Gather as a class and find the tallest team.
+The task requires each group to justify how they know their combined height is correct.
 The points above should emerge.